readyplayerme/meshops/CONTRIBUTING.md

 2. Write or update tests for your changes. <!-- TODO Explain how we do tests -->

-3. Run tests with `hatch run test` and or run linting & formatting and tests with `hatch run all` locally.
+3. Run tests with `hatch test --cover` and or run linting & formatting and tests with `hatch fmt` locally, as well as `hatch run types:check` for static type checking.

 ### Commit your update